ShreyasFadnavis/ShreyasFadnavis/README.md

 - 🔭 I’m currently working on Machine Learning and Computational Imaging
 - I actively contribute to and am a core team member of [DIPY](https://dipy.org/)!
-- I am a PhD Candidate at Indiana University Bloomington :)
+- I am a Postdoctoral Research Fellow at Harvard/ HMS :)

 Interests:
 - Self-supervised Learning